adafruit/Adafruit-DC-Stepper-Motor-HAT-PCB/README.md

-## Adafruit DC Stepper Motor HAT PCB
+## Adafruit DC Stepper Motor HAT and Bonnet PCB
 <a href="http://www.adafruit.com/products/2348"><img src="assets/image.jpg?raw=true" width="500px"><br/>
 Click here to purchase one from the Adafruit shop</a>